Buckleboo Station

 Project Information:

-Buckleboo Station is a Human-Induced Regeneration (HIR) project located on the northern Eyre Peninsula in South Australia, approximately 30 to 60 kilometers northwest of the township of Kimba.
-Registered in October 2021, the project covers a massive area of nearly 100,000 hectares, situated on the margins of the Gawler Ranges.
-The region is characterized as a transitional zone between the agricultural cropping lands to the south and the pastoral rangelands to the north, with land use primarily dedicated to sheep grazing, specifically self-replacing Dorper flocks.
+Buckleboo Station is a Human-Induced Regeneration (HIR) project located on the northern Eyre Peninsula, approximately 31 kilometers northwest of the township of Kimba in South Australia.
+Registered in October 2021, the project covers a massive area of nearly 100,000 hectares, situated on the edge of the Gawler Ranges.
+The region is traditionally a pastoral zone utilised for sheep grazing, characterized by its semi-arid climate and vast, open shrublands.

 Recommended Reading